praveenscience/Internship-LMS-FrontEnd/README.md

  # Motivation
- * Atuomate the process of regular tasks.
+ * Automate the process of regular tasks.
  * Make the task easy and stress free of managment members.
  * Save the time of people in doing same work multiple times.